 Depending on your business, there may be a number of external influences that are not directly under your control.
 That may have a fundamental effect on how your business value is perceived by your customers.
 A series of hoops that your prospective customers have to jump through to get to your value offering.

-Perhaps your product is sold via distributors, integrators or VARs.
+Perhaps your software is sold via third-parties like retailers, distributors, integrators or VARs.
 Perhaps your food is ‘sold’ by your serving staff.
-Perhaps your service is promoted by direct sales personnel.
+Perhaps your conference is promoted by direct sales personnel.

 Last year the Marketing Leadership Council conducted a study and found that 53% of customer loyalty was attributable to experiences related to the purchasing experience – i.e. not the product or service itself.
 We’re not talking about how a particular product/service may have met their expectations.
 We’re not even referring to pricing or company branding/positioning.
 Simply how the process of buying whatever it was made them feel.